harrietrs/rap-community-of-practice/docs/training_resources/R/git_with_RStudio.md

 5. Click Create Pull Request.

 6. Fill out any information related to the Pull request, title, description, any comments.
-On the rigth hand side you can assign yourself as the Assignee, and assign someone in your team to be the Reviewer.
+On the right hand side you can assign yourself as the Assignee, and assign someone in your team to be the Reviewer.
 Then, select Create Pull Request.

 ## How to accept a pull request